As a general policy, we do not obtain and give away peoples' passwords, for these reasons:

 Case 1: People-finder.
 We were tasked to find a lady, given only her photo, nickname, and among other things the bar her sister worked at.
 He mentioned that the subject was a former bargirl who had started her own import-export business and now lived quite well.
 We sent a lady agent there, and the people were normally cordial until she showed the photo.
 One person said the name aloud and everyone suddenly minded their own business, like nobody wanted anything to do with it.
 It was quite unusual.
 Eventually, one person told the agent that the subject had been arrested on a major drugs charge, would be in jail for many years, and that her so-called "sister" wasn't a genetic sister.
 At that point, we told the source "Enough said, we don't want to know any more."
 We halted the case at that point because we do not intrude into organized crime groups.
 We don't want to know any more.

 Case 2: Husband investigation.
 A foreign lady with two young schoolgirls asked us to find her husband and find out about his situation.
-In his home country, during the middle of the night, he had gotten out of bed and never came back.
-He had apparently packed a few things, left the house, and never gone back.
+In his home country, he had departed suddenly and for no reason apparent to the family and never gone back.
 Everyone was confused, and the two daughters were emotionally stressed.
-Many months and then Christmas had come and gone with still no contact.
+Many months went by with still no contact.
 His wife had a small income in a social service job helping disadvantaged people.
 His wife seemed quite nice but something seemed amiss.
 His wife said he was in import-export, but she didn't know any specifics, just generalities.
 (It sounded a bit suspicious to me, but there was simply little specific information divulged.)
 Eventually, with some good clues from her in-laws, we followed some leads and found him in a social situation.
 By then, he had an 8 month pregnant Thai girlfriend who was living with him.
 A matched expat socialized with him as an undercover agent.
 The expat agent has children and kept photos of them in his wallet, which entered the conversation, and when he asked the subject if he had any children there was an instant "Nope." and the subject carried on in conversation with no further thought, like they were truly forgotten.
-However, when it became clear that the subject was involved in serious criminal activities with certain shady friends (by his own uncareful talking while a little drunk), we stopped the investigation and walked out.
-We prepared to report only the pregnant Thai girlfriend and "Nope" response, and that we were halting the case.
+However, when it became clear that the subject was involved in serious criminal activities with certain shady friends (by his own uncareful talking while a little drunk), we stopped the investigation and walked out in a normal and smooth manner.
+We reported the pregnant Thai girlfriend and "Nope" response and that we were halting the case.
 Our customer, who was updated by SMS continuously except during the undercover interaction, got the update after the agent had departed.
 After hearing about his "Nope" response and his pregnant girlfriend, she immediately called back and in anger started revealing her knowledge of his criminal activities, and we terminated the relationship completely at that point and on the basis of our policy here.
 Basically, her husband was a scammer in Thailand.

-If your subject is known to be involved in serious criminal activities (e.g., gambling, scams, drug trafficking), then don't ask us to do any investigation.
+If your subject is known to be involved in serious criminal activities (e.g., scams, drug trafficking), then don't ask us to do any investigation.
 Small illegal things we may not worry about, but serious criminal activities we prefer to avoid.
-If we find out the subject is involved in serious criminal activities, then the investigation is halted immediately at the moment we find out about any serious criminal activities.
+If we find out the subject is involved in very serious criminal activities, then the investigation is halted immediately at the moment we find out about any serious criminal activities.
 We do not want to continue finding out more, and will not be pushed.
-Also, we might not divulge any information about serious criminal activities.
+Also, we might not divulge any or all information about serious criminal activities.
 We normally will report enough for our customer to protect themself.
-However, if you obviously already must have known about but did not tell us about criminal activities in advance of the case despite knowing yourself, i.e., knowingly kept us in the dark about them, then the relationship is ended immediately.
+However, if you obviously already must have known about but did not tell us about criminal activities in advance of the case, i.e., knowingly kept us in the dark about them, then the relationship is ended immediately.

-Notably, we have had cases involving girlfriends who we find out are gambling and/or taking drugs themselves apparently on a small scale and not dealing.
+Notably, we have had cases involving girlfriends who we find out are gambling smalltime and/or taking drugs themselves apparently on a small scale and not dealing.
 Those are relatively, and we continue to work on those cases.
 Of course, we don't report them to the police nor anyone else except the customer, but we report to the customer so that the customer can protect themself as well as be aware of the problem.